‘Marvel’s Spider-Man: Miles Morales’ goes on sale from Sony Nov. 12

 Miles Morales is back!
 The Afro-Latino Spider-Man returns to star in his own game.

-“As we continued with the ‘Marvel’s Spider-Man’ universe, we knew that Miles’s origin story as a Spider-Man was something that needed its own game,” Horton said.
+“As we continued with the ‘Marvel’s Spider-Man’ universe, we knew that Miles’s origin story as a Spider-Man was something that needed its own game,” creative director Brian Horton said back in June.
 “Miles’s multicultural background reflects a more modern, diverse world and we wanted to give players a new story, with new set-pieces, fresh villains, and unique quests across Marvel’s New York City.”

 While Miles was voiced by “Wu Tang: An American Saga” star Shameik Moore in “Into the Spiderverse,” we still don’t who will portray his character in the games.
 Horton said Insomniac Games and Marvel have long planned a game starring Miles, and first teased his involvement in the series at 2017’s E3 conference.
 “Marvel’s Spider-Man: Miles Morales is an important, heartfelt, emotional and essential experience to expanding the Marvel’s Spider-Man universe,” Horton said.

 Just in time for a holiday launch, the newest Spider-Man game will take players into a snowy Harlem in New York City, where Miles is now living.
 The game places Miles one year after the events of “Marvel’s Spider-Man.”
-It looks like in this installment Miles Morales will be taking on both an organized crime syndicate and an evil energy magnate.
+Rio Morales, his mother, is running for local office.
+It looks like in this installment Miles Morales will be taking on evil energy magnate Roxxon and organized crime syndicate The Underground, led by the Tinkerer.
+The Tinkerer is a female supervillain with the ability to craft tools and weaponry from her hi-tech suit.

 “Marvel’s New York is covered in snow, and just before Christmas break, a war between an energy corporation and a high-tech criminal army has broken out.
 Miles’s new home in Harlem is at the heart of the battle,” Horton said of the game’s storyline — but left the rest to players’ eager imaginations.